CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * The password change should be initiated regularly by the IT systems.
 The lifetime of a password should be adjustable.
 * The repetition of old passwords when changing the password should be prevented by the IT system (password history).
 * When entering the password, the password should not be displayed on the screen.
-* After installing or reconfiguring users, the password system should force a password change after initial login.
+* After installing or reconfiguring users, the password system should force a password change after the initial login.
 More detailed information on authentication can be found in ORP.4 Identity and Permission Management.

 #### SYS.2.1.M2 Role separation